 These leg wraps appeared in Adzido's 1999 – 2001 production, Sankofa, where the Adzogbo dance which originates from Benin, West Africa, was used as the show's finale.

-Susana carefully tidies up the strands of brightly coloured raffia, separating the front and back sections, and gently untangling knots so that the costume is ready to display on a mannequin.
+Watch as Susana tidies up the strands of brightly coloured raffia, separating the front and back sections whilst gently untangling knots so that the costume can be displayed on a mannequin.